arcalot/arcalot.github.io/docs/arcaflow/getting-started.md

     Further reading: [Packaging plugins](plugins/packaging.md)

 !!! tip "Did you know?"
-    While Arcaflow is a workflow engine, plugins can be run independentily via the command line.
-Try running your containerized helo-world plugin directly.
+    While Arcaflow is a workflow engine, plugins can be run independently via the command line.
+Try running your containerized hello-world plugin directly.

     === "Docker"
         ```